marklogic-community/hands-on-data-modeling/unit-02/README.md

-# Don't Leave Data As-Is - Envelope Pattern
+# Don't Leave Data As-Is - Transforming Content

-In this unit we want to apply the the envelope pattern to the documents we denormalized in unit-01.
+In this unit we want to denormalize the EmployeeTables using Corb.

-Sample corb command:
+This sample corb command can be used with their supporting files to denormalize the .csv documents we loaded in unit-00.

 java -server -cp marklogic-xcc-8.0.4.jar;corb.jar -DOPTIONS-FILE=myjob.properties com.marklogic.developer.corb.Manager

-Note: We'll need to update our properties to leverage different modules for retrieving the URIs to be processed and the transformation to be applied to them.